Advanced SwiftUI TextField: Formatting and Validation

 }

-Comparison of Two Solutions
+Comparison of the Two Solutions

 • Efficiency

-• Supported data types
+• Supported Data Types

-• Optional value support
+• Optional Value Support

-• Sustainability (SwiftUI backward compatibility)
+• Sustainability (SwiftUI Backward Compatibility)

-• Compatibility with other decoration methods
+• Compatibility with Other Modifiers

-Every developer hopes to provide users with an efficient and elegant interaction environment.
-This article only involves part of the TextField content.
-In other sections of Advanced SwiftUI TextField: Events, Focus, Keyboard, we will explore more techniques and ideas to allow developers to create different text input experiences in SwiftUI.
+Every developer hopes to provide an efficient and elegant interaction environment for users.
+This article only covers part of TextField. in other chapters of “SwiftUI TextField Advanced”, we will explore more techniques and ideas to let developers create unique text entry experiences in SwiftUI.

-Weekly Swift & SwiftUI insights, delivered every Monday night.
-Join developers worldwide.
+Weekly Swift & SwiftUI highlights.
+Join developers.